maxtangli/uniSearch/uniSearch/Assets/README.md

 # Reminds

-Design core issues before coding
+DESIGN core issues before coding
-Think about the priority of each part when coding
+Think about the PRIORITY of each part when coding
-Stop and think carefully when coding is not fluently
+Stop and RETHINK carefully when coding is not fluently

 # Design 2h (however, more than 150 hours of failed design/redesign/coding/recoding before)